zeisler/zeisler.github.io/_posts/2015-01-08-json-api-rails.md

 ---
 layout: post
-title: Isolating from Rails in a json Api
+title: Isolating from Rails with a json Api
 description:
 category:
 tags: []